Descriptive power and predictive limits of a discrete Hasimoto--DNLS model of protein backbone structure: Abstract

 \section{Abstract}

 Determining the three-dimensional structure of a protein from its amino-acid sequence remains a fundamental problem in biophysics.
 The discrete Frenet geometry of the C$_\alpha$ backbone can be mapped, via a Hasimoto-type transform, onto a complex scalar field $\psi=\kappa\,e^{i\sum\tau}$ satisfying a discrete nonlinear Schr\"odinger equation (DNLS), whose soliton solutions reproduce observed secondary-structure motifs.
-Whether this mapping, which provides an elegant geometric description of folded states, can be extended to a predictive framework for protein folding remains an open question.
+Whether this mapping, which provides a compact geometric description of folded states, can be extended to a predictive framework for protein folding is an open question.
 We derive an exact closed-form decomposition of the DNLS effective potential $V_{\text{eff}}=V_{\text{re}}+iV_{\text{im}}$ in terms of curvature ratios and torsion angles, validating the result to machine precision across 856 non-redundant proteins.
-Our analysis identifies three structural barriers to forward prediction: (i)~$V_{\text{im}}$ encodes chirality via the odd symmetry of $\sin\tau$, accounting for ${\sim}31\%$ of the total information and implying a $2^N$ degeneracy if neglected; (ii)~$V_{\text{re}}$ is determined primarily (${\sim}95\%$) by local geometry, rendering it effectively sequence-agnostic; and (iii)~self-consistent field iterations fail to recover native structures (mean RMSD $= 13.1$\,\AA) even with hydrogen-bond terms, yielding torsion correlations indistinguishable from zero.
-Constructively, we demonstrate that the residual of the DNLS dispersion relation serves as a geometric order parameter for $\alpha$-helices (ROC AUC $= 0.72$), defining them as regions of maximal integrability.
-These findings establish that the Hasimoto map functions as a kinematic identity rather than a dynamical governing equation, presenting fundamental obstacles to its use as a predictive framework for protein folding.
+Our analysis identifies three structural barriers to forward prediction: (i)~$V_{\text{im}}$ encodes chirality through the odd symmetry of $\sin\tau$; its magnitude is ${\sim}31\%$ that of the real part, and neglecting it introduces a $2^N$ degeneracy; (ii)~$V_{\text{re}}$ is determined primarily (${\sim}95\%$) by local geometry, leaving its explicit sequence dependence below ${\sim}5\%$ of the variance; and (iii)~self-consistent field iterations fail to recover native structures (mean RMSD $= 13.1$\,\AA) even with hydrogen-bond terms, yielding torsion correlations indistinguishable from zero.
+On the constructive side, we show that the residual of the DNLS dispersion relation serves as a geometric order parameter for $\alpha$-helices (ROC AUC $= 0.72$), identifying them as the regions where the backbone most closely approximates an integrable system.
+These findings indicate that the Hasimoto map functions as a kinematic identity rather than a dynamical governing equation.
+The obstacles to \textit{ab initio} prediction arise from the purely local, real-potential reduction built upon it, not from the lossless map itself.